Assisted-Mindfulness/pwned-validator/README.md

 [![Tests](https://github.com/Assisted-Mindfulness/pwned-validator/actions/workflows/phpunit.yaml/badge.svg)](https://github.com/Assisted-Mindfulness/pwned-validator/actions/workflows/phpunit.yaml)

-The Pwned Password validator checks the user's submitted password (in a registration or password change form) with the awesome
-[HIBP Pwned Passwords](https://haveibeenpwned.com/Passwords) service to see if it is a known _pwned password_.
+Introducing the Pwned Password validator - a simple and effective tool for ensuring the security of your users' passwords.
+This package checks the user's submitted password (during registration or password change) against the [HIBP Pwned Passwords](https://haveibeenpwned.com/Passwords)  database, which contains over half a billion real-world passwords that have been exposed in data breaches.
-If the password has been pwned, it will fail validation, preventing the user from using that password in your app.

-> Pwned Passwords are half a billion real world passwords previously exposed in data breaches.
-This exposure makes them unsuitable for ongoing use as they're at much greater risk of being used to take over other accounts.
+If a password is found to be pwned, it will fail validation and the user will be prevented from using it in your app.
+This helps to protect your users from potential security breaches and ensures that they are using strong, unique passwords.
+With the Pwned Password validator, you can have peace of mind knowing that your users' data is secure.
+Try it out today and see the difference it makes in the security of your app.

 ## Installation